 Oyster Perpetual ref.
 1002

 Very similar to the Air King ref.
 5500 in size and look, the 1002 utilized chronometer-certified movements, and say as much on the dial.
 Because of their higher-end movements, prices are generally somewhat above those of Precisions, and somewhat above those of the ref.
 5500s.
-Equipped with acrylic crystals and smooth bezels, most of the 1002s featured silver or gilt dials, though once in a while an interesting "linen" or "mosaic" type turns up.
+Equipped with acrylic crystals and smooth bezels, most of the 1002s featured solid-color dials, though once in a while an interesting "linen" or "mosaic" type turns up.
+If you're looking for other options, just about any Oyster Perpetual with a 4-digit reference number hits the same vintage sweet spot.
 (Note: Air King 5500s sometimes used 1002 case backs due to their utilizing the same case.)

 Datejust ref.
 1601